A novel Cosmic Filament catalogue from SDSS data: Comparison with previous work

 \subsection{Uncertainty of the detections}

-The first metric we use to compare the catalogues is the estimated uncertainty for each point in a filament.
-This is calculated by using bootstrapping of the original galaxies, as explained in \Cref{alg:2}.
-This estimates the variability in the location of the detected filaments, given in degrees.
-It is therefore a measure of the robustness of the results.
+The first metric we use to compare our Catalogue with the \YCC{} catalogue is the estimated uncertainty for each point in a filament; this is the same metric we used to compare our two catalogues in \Cref{ss:uncertainties}.
+This is calculated using bootstrapping of the original galaxies, as explained in \Cref{alg:2}.
+This estimates the variability in the location of the detected filaments, given in degrees and is therefore a measure of the robustness of the results.

 For each redshift, we compute the average uncertainty estimate.
 This can be seen in \Cref{f:yccerr}.
-We observe that the estimated uncertainty is lower in our catalogue over the entire redshift range, approximately by a factor $2$.
+We observe that the estimated uncertainty is lower in our catalogue over the entire redshift range, by a factor of approximately two.
 It is also more uniform with redshift.
-We stress that the uncertainty has been estimated using the same method adopted in \YCC{} (\Cref{alg:2}), thus the difference we find comes from the reconstruction of filaments.
+We stress that the uncertainty was estimated using the same method adopted in \YCC{} (\Cref{alg:2}), and therefore the difference we find comes from the reconstruction of filaments.